-In stark contrast, we find a large number of genes that display strong differential KAS-seq signal over their gene bodies (Figure 6D-F).
-The lack of major changes in chromatin accessibility between conditions is therefore not due to little changing in the overall cellular state between these conditions, as large-scale transcriptional changes are in fact observed.
+In stark contrast to the lack accessibility changes between non-dormant conditions, we find a large number of genes that display strong differential KAS-seq signal over their gene bodies (Figure 6D-F).
+The lack of major changes in chromatin accessibility is therefore not due to little changing in the overall cellular state between these conditions, as large-scale changes in RNA polymerase occupancy over the genome are in fact observed.

 We then quantified the degree of correlation between KAS and ATAC signals (Figure 6G-H), and found no correlation between the two.
-We also found no correlation between the level of changes in chromatin accessibility and the changes in transcriptional activity between exponential and stationary cells (Figure 6I).
+We also found no correlation between the level of changes in chromatin accessibility and the changes in RNA polymerase association with DNA between exponential and stationary cells (Figure 6I).

 These global observations are supported by the study of individual loci.
 Figure 7A shows ATAC-seq levels and KAS-seq levels over all genes across different conditions; the lack of correlation between them is readily apparent.
 Figure 7B and C show individual examples of genes for which transcriptional activity shifts between conditions yet ATAC-seq profiles are largely identical.